Inside the body

 Sovereign Health of Arizona offers varying levels of care appropriate to a woman’s improvement.
 Our amphetamine dependence treatment is inclusive of treatment for stimulants in all forms.
 We give our women patients the rest and restorative reprieve they need to rehabilitate from substance abuse and any underlying mental health issues.

 In addition to offering the latest and cutting edge cognitive therapies and treatment options, Sovereign Health of Arizona offers all its women patients a variety of fun, therapeutic activities including equine therapy, art therapy, yoga, meditation and exercise to encourage them to identify and address hidden or subconscious issues through a range of active experiences.
 Our patients enjoy a residential rehab in a safe and supportive environment where they can focus on their recovery.

 Sovereign Health of Arizona accepts most major health insurance plans, making treatment affordable.
 Situated in a quiet, residential neighborhood, Sovereign Health of Arizona is licensed to treat mental health issues and manifestations thereof: substance use disorder, mental disorders and dual diagnoses of concurrent disorders.
-We are Joint Commission-accredited and pride ourselves on a gold standard of measurement-based care.
+We pride ourselves on a gold standard of measurement-based care.
 To learn more about our top-notch treatment programs for those addicted to stimulants or to locate the top-notch stimulants detox centers, near you, please contact our treatment team at our 24/7 helpline number.
 You can even chat online with our representative for further assistance.